CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.2.1 General Smartphones and Tablets.md

 The operating system of many devices usually contains special functions to manage fitness and location data.
 These often personal data are particularly sensitive and represent an attractive target, especially if they are collected and stored over a long period of time, insofar as these functions have been activated by the user.

 As a result, the employee's location is identifiable by an attack on the device or the employee's cloud ID.
-In addition to the data protection implications, this can also lead to other attacks on the employee.
+In addition to the data protection effects, this can also lead to other attacks on the employee.

 ### 2 8 Misuse of sensitive data in the lock screen